 -

-Create an Amazon Cognito user pool.
+Create a Cognito user pool.
 Configure the following settings:

 For Application type, choose Traditional web application.